 The drive to improve customer loyalty has received an unprecedented amount of attention by companies worldwide.
 The Bureau of Labor Statistics, the American Society for Quality and other studies report that the additional focus isn’t making a difference.
 Regardless of the service approaches, customers see little progress.
 Research concludes that customer service continues to erode at a dizzying rate.
 The seven key reasons for poor service.

 - poor online processes

 Harry Beckwith, who wrote Selling the Invisible, agrees with the bad news.
 He says, “Service in this country is so bad that you can offer above-average service and still stink.”

 But I believe these reasons are just excuses, as it relates to customer interactions.
-Organizations like Federal Express and Disney deliver exceptional service in spite of their circumstances or challenges.
+Organizations like Federal Express and Disney deliver moments of magnificence service in spite of their circumstances or challenges.
 The article entitled, “The Death of Manners,” which was featured in the Sunday magazine section of the Minneapolis Star Tribune.
 It reveals a more compelling reason.
-According to the article, people aren’t as civil as they used to be.
+According to the article, people are not as civil as they used to be.
 In fact, they are often rude and discourteous.
 The cover photo was, appropriately enough, a picture of a herd of pigs!

-I’m sure you’ve experienced enough discourteous behavior from customer service reps.
+I am sure you have experienced enough discourteous behavior from reps or online snafus.
 It is interesting to see it confirmed in cold, hard data.
 For example, in a survey conducted by market research firm Yankelovich Partners, 90% of the people questioned said they feel they pay enough to get the highest level of service.
-Yet, 69% of these customers reported that the customer service people they deal with don’t seem to care.
-In other words, there remains a significant gap between what companies are delivering and what customers want.
-This presents a huge opportunity for the people in organizations that really do care.
+Yet, 69% of these customers reported that the customer service people they deal with do not seem to care.
+Consequently, there remains a significant gap between what companies are delivering and what customers want.
+Moreover, this presents a huge opportunity for the people in organizations that really do care.
 And since you are reading this, I presume that includes you.